 The term inter-channel interference reflects a series of potential interference issues that may occur throughout a communications system's service area.
 In many respects, interchannel interference may be more difficult to address than co-channel interference.
 First, the interference may occur throughout a system's service area.
 Second, because system architectures may be different, the potential for interference may increase.
 Different services using adjacent bands or adjacent channels may employ vastly different techniques for resolving these issues.
 However, such solutions may not be equally applicable to all architectures.
-Moreover, inter-channel interference is a function of the performance of both transmitters and receivers; interference can result from insufficient transmitter performance, receiver performance of filters in both transmitters and in receivers.
-Practical filters can not be made to have square corners and perfectly separate bands, however, filter performance described by Moore's Law.
+Moreover, inter-channel interference is a function of the performance of both transmitters and receivers; interference can result from insufficient transmitter performance, receiver performance or a combination of both.
+In general, inter-channel interference is thus related to the performance of filters in both transmitters and in receivers.
+Practical filters can not be made to have square corners and perfectly separate bands, however, filter performance is constantly improving with time in an analogous way to microprocessor performance described by Moore's Law.
 Thus one of the challenges of spectrum policy is to decide what level of transmitter and receiver performance is appropriate at a given time.